MudassarCH0/Ride-Sharing/README.md

 \
 ***Description***<br>

-The project was Zuber, a new ride-sharing company launching in Chicago.
-Working with a taxi database, analyzed data and tested a hypothesis about the impact of weather on ride frequency from O'hare International Airport.
+The project was on Zuber, a new ride-sharing company launching in Chicago.
+It involed working with a taxi database to to find patterns in data and understand passenger preferences and the impact of external factors on rides from O'hare International Airport.

 \
 ***Tools & Data***<br>

 * Tools
-  * SQL Database
+  * SQL (Structured Query Language)
 * Data